Battle of Boma: The battle

 Between March 3 and April 1, 200, Yuan Shao sent his general Yan Liang with Guo Tu and Chunyu Qiong across the river to attack Liu Yan's position at Boma, while Yuan stayed behind at Liyang with the main army to give the impression that he was crossing the river.
 Earlier, Yuan Shao's advisor Ju Shou had objected to letting Yan Liang lead the attack, saying that Yan Liang was brave but impatient and unable to manage the task alone, but Yuan Shao ignored his advice.

 Liu Yan's small garrison of troops at Boma apparently offered some stubborn resistance, as the siege dragged on for at least 32 days until May, prompting Cao Cao to lead troops in relief of Boma.
 If Cao Cao had previously considered the position expendable, then Cao Cao might have been motivated by the time gained by the resistance as well as the need to repair the damage in men, supplies and morale.

 As Yuan Shao's forces at Liyang was numerically superior to Cao Cao's forces, Cao Cao's strategist Xun You suggested seeking to split Yuan Shao's forces using a diversionary tactic and take out the less capable Yan Liang.
 Cao Cao adhered to this plan and marched towards Yan Ford as if trying to cross the river to attack Yuan Shao's rear.
 Reacting to this apparent threat, Yuan Shao split off his men in Liyang and came west along the northern bank of the river, thus falling for the feint.
 Rapidly, Cao Cao led light troops east toward Boma, and engaged a startled Yan Liang some ten li west of the outpost.
-Cao Cao sent Zhang Liao and Guan Yu (now supporting Cao Cao after Liu Bei was defeated in Xu Province) to lead the vanguard.
+Cao Cao sent Zhang Liao, Xu Huang and Guan Yu (now supporting Cao Cao after Liu Bei was defeated in Xu Province) to lead the vanguard.
 Noticing Yan Liang's standard from afar, Guan Yu charged through thousands of enemy troops toward Yan Liang, killed him with a stroke, decapitated him, and returned with Yan's head.
 Thus the siege of Boma was broken.